 Koretsky, V.B.
-Mock-up of the poster "Warrior of the Red Army, Save Us!" for publication in the newspaper "Pravda" on August 5, 1942.
-M., August 1942.
-Photograph, author's retouching, white lead.
+Layout of the poster "Warrior of the Red Army, Save!" for publication in the newspaper Pravda on August 5, 1942.
+Moscow, August 1942.
+Photograph, author's retouching, whitewash.
 1 sheet.
-29.2 x 20 cm.
-On the corners of the photograph — strips of adhesive tape.
-On the reverse of the sheet, a pencil schematic drawing by the artist and editor's notes in ink with the date: "4.8.42".
-One of the most famous posters of the Great Patriotic War — Viktor Koretsky's poster "Warrior of the Red Army, Save Us!" — was first printed in the newspaper "Pravda" on August 5, 1942.
-After a very short time, the actual poster was printed with a circulation of more than 10 million copies.
-At the same time, some changes were made to the poster: the inscription became red, and the blood dripping from the bayonet was also colored red.
-Viktor Borisovich Koretsky (1909-1998) — Soviet graphic artist, poster artist; Honored Artist of the RSFSR (1961); Laureate of two Stalin Prizes (1946, 1949).
+29.2 × 20 cm.
+On the corners of the photograph are strips of adhesive tape.
+On the reverse of the sheet, there is a pencil schematic drawing by the artist and editor's notes in ink with the date: "4.8.42".
+One of the most famous posters of the Great Patriotic War — Viktor Koretsky's poster "Warrior of the Red Army, Save!" — was first printed in the newspaper Pravda on August 5, 1942.
+Shortly thereafter, the poster itself was printed in a run of over 10 million copies.
+However, some changes were made to the poster: the inscription became red, and the blood dripping from the bayonet was also colored red.
+Viktor Borisovich Koretsky (1909-1998) was a Soviet graphic artist and poster maker; Honored Artist of the RSFSR (1961); Laureate of two Stalin Prizes (1946, 1949).
 During the Great Patriotic War, he created over 40 posters.
-Author of the first Soviet postage stamp dedicated to the Great Patriotic War, "Be a Hero!", which was issued on August 12, 1941.
+He was the author of the first Soviet postage stamp dedicated to the Great Patriotic War, "Be a Hero!", issued on August 12, 1941.
 From 1956, he worked at the "Agitplakat" association.
-The artist's creative method is based on a combination of natural photographs with pencil and gouache drawings.
-Provenance: comes from the family of theatrical artist and graphic artist Boris Borisovich Strakhov (1932-2021), to whom the presented mock-up was gifted by the author.
+The artist's creative method was based on combining live photographs with pencil and gouache drawings.
+Provenance: from the family of theater artist and graphic designer Boris Borisovich Strakhov (1932-2021), to whom the presented layout was gifted by the author.

 Posters